Stylelint Plugin Configuration: Enforcing Token-Only Values at the Lint Stage

 Plugin Configuration & Setup Workflow

 The configuration workflow begins with defining plugin presets that map directly to your design system’s token registry.
-To prevent drift, pair this setup with JSON Schema Validation for Tokens during the build phase.
+To prevent drift, pair this setup with JSON Schema validation for design tokens during the build phase.
 This ensures that variable declarations strictly conform to expected data types and naming conventions.
 Engineers should implement a hierarchical .stylelintrc.json structure that inherits from a shared organizational preset while allowing project-specific overrides.

-A production-ready configuration should enforce token namespace isolation, block hardcoded fallbacks, and mandate semantic naming patterns:
+A production-ready configuration enforces token namespace isolation, blocks hardcoded fallbacks, and mandates semantic naming patterns:

 {